GioF71/squeezelite-docker/README.md

 Now with support for upsampling and presets for maximum convenience.
 Now also with multiplatform support thanks to [Der-Henning](https://github.com/Der-Henning/)

+## News

+### Alsa and PulseAudio variants

+Since 2023-12-30 (see issue [#254](https://github.com/GioF71/squeezelite-docker/issues/254)) I am building separate builds for alsa and pulseaudio only.
+The [alsa sourceforge version](https://hub.docker.com/r/giof71/squeezelite/tags?page=1&name=debian-alsa-sourceforge) results in a particularily small image.
+Maybe the pulse version can be improved, but I need to perform further test in order to verify if I can remove some packages.

 ## Available Archs on Docker Hub

 - linux/amd64